Sinthya01/VSTS-vscode-extension/README.md

 ### Team Foundation Server
 If you are connecting to Team Foundation Server, you will only need your NTLM credentials (domain name, account name and password).

+Details on how to connect to either Team Services or Team Foundation Server are found in the next section.

 ## Open a local Git Repository folder
 Once you have installed the extension, open either the root folder or a sub-folder of the cloned Git repository.
 Once a Team